bazel-xcode/PodToBUILD/README.md

 Each pod is integrated as a repository and each repository is self contained.

-By declaring a `new_pod_repository` in `Pods.WORKSPACE`, the dependency is automatically availble within all Bazel targets.
+By declaring a `new_pod_repository`, the dependency is available to all Bazel targets.

 ### Naming Convention

 In Bazel a label is a build target identifier.
-Pod labels are all formed using the same logic.
+Pod labels are all formed using the same logic. _The remainder of this document uses the `Vendor` convention._

 The first part of the label is the package name, followed by the name of the
 target: `//Vendor/__PACKAGE__:__TARGET__`